 QUANG NINH - HANOI

-Take a cable car, and continue walking up Yen Tu Mountain this morning, reaching the Dong Pagoda at its peak.
+Take a cable car to visit some of the pagodas dotted on Yen Tu Mountain.
 Late afternoon transfer to Hanoi airport for your flight home.

 Situated within the immense arched mountain range of north-eastern Vietnam, the sacred Yen Tu Mountain is the cradle of Truc Lam Zen Buddhism in Vietnam and at its peak, 1,068m above sea level, stands the Dong Pagoda.
 The majesty of the mountains dotted with the peaceful ancient pagodas makes it a popular place for trekking and religious pilgrimages.